Joseph Hanna Honored as Lawyer of the Year June 12, 2015

 Goldberg Segalla partner Joseph M. Hanna has been named the Bar Association of Erie County’s Lawyer of the Year, the youngest attorney to receive the honor in the association’s 128-year history.
 Joe, who leads the firm’s Sports and Entertainment Practice Group and chairs its Diversity Task Force, accepted the award at the association’s annual dinner, held June 8.
 He was selected for the honor in recognition of his tireless charitable work and ongoing efforts to promote diversity in the legal profession.

-Joe is also a past President of the Minority Bar Association of Western New York (MBAWNY) and the MBAWNY Foundation, and is the Diversity Liaison for several committees at the 22,000-member Defense Research Institute (DRI), which also recently honored him with a Community Service Award.
+Joe is also a past President of the Minority Bar Foundation and the Minority Bar Association of Western New York (MBAWNY), current President of the MBAWNY Foundation, and the Diversity Liaison for several committees at the 22,000-member Defense Research Institute (DRI), which also recently honored him with a Community Service Award.
 Each summer, Goldberg Segalla proudly welcomes interns from the University at Buffalo Law School through a formal Diversity Clerkship Program that Joe conceived while serving as MBAWNY President.
 Last fall, he received the 2014 Legal Service Award from MBAWNY in recognition of his work in creating this successful program.

 The Bar Association award also recognizes the work Joe does as founder and President of Bunkers in Baghdad, the non-profit that collects and sends new and used golf equipment to deployed soldiers and veterans around the world.
 The charity recently hit a milestone when it shipped its six millionth golf ball; since Joe founded Bunkers in 2008, it has also shipped more than 350,000 golf clubs, reaching soldiers in 32 countries around the world and wounded warriors in all 50 states.